apache/nuttx/configs/README.txt

     This port is for the NXP LPC2148 as provided on the mcu123.com lpc214x development board.
 This OS is also built with the arm-elf toolchain*.
 The port supports serial, timer0, spi, and usb.

+configs/mx1ads
+    This is a port to the Motorola MX1ADS development board.
+That board is based on the Freescale i.MX1 processor.
+The i.MX1 is an ARM920T.
+    STATUS:  This port is nearly code complete but still under development (work is stalled until I devote time to the Micromint Eagle-100)

 configs/ntosd-dm320
     This port uses the Neuros OSD with a GNU arm-elf toolchain*: